CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Test_PWD_Trends.md

 Theil-Sen slope estimator ( or one of its variants) on raw Chlorophyll concentrations.

-(The Thiel-Sen estimators are closely related to the Mann-Kendall Test mentioned in the LakeLines publication).
+(The Theil-Sen estimators are closely related to the Mann-Kendall Test mentioned in the LakeLines publication).

 If this is correct, then